Monitoring

 Following are sample queries that you can use:

-NOTE: To use this feature, you must have purchased the Packaged AI Service add-on.
+NOTE: To use this capability, you must have an active Sitefinity AI subscription.

-2. On the Welcome page, click the Used AI Tasks link for your Production environment.
+- On the Welcome page, click the Used AI Tokens link for your environment.

-Upon opening the Used AI Tasks link, you are navigated to the Azure Portal, where all AI tasks used for your project are stored as log entries.
+Upon opening the Used AI Tokens link, you are navigated to the Azure Portal, where all AI tokens used for your project are stored as log entries.
 The data is aggregated by monthly usage.

-Examples of integrated AI capabilities are: using AI to generate content, optimizing and creating personalized content, and AI-assisted content classifications (tagging).
-For information about all the available AI-powered capabilities, see Packaged AI Service.
+Examples of Sitefinity AI capabilities which usage is measured with AI tokens: Dynamically Generated Experience, Brand voice and style Agent, and AI-assisted content classifications (tagging).
+For information about all Sitefinity AI capabilities, see Sitefinity AI.

-All used AI tasks are stored as log entries of SitefinityCloudAIMonthlyUsedTasks_CL log type.
-You can use KQL to run custom queries against the SitefinityCloudAIMonthlyUsedTasks_CL log type.
+All used AI tokens are stored as log entries of SitefinityCloudAIMonthlyUsedTokens_CL log type.
+You can use KQL to run custom queries against the SitefinityCloudAIMonthlyUsedTokens_CL log type.

 View outbound IP addresses